I just returned to London after two wonderful weeks in Italy, during which I visited Tivoli, Umbria, and Tuscany.

 Tivoli is a small town located in central Italy, about 30 kilometers from Rome.

 It is a perfect option for a countryside day trip from the busy capital, Rome.

-Travelling to Tivoli is a great way to enjoy the beautiful green areas around Rome and to see more of the history and architecture of the Roman empire.
+Traveling to Tivoli is a great way to enjoy the beautiful green areas around Rome and to see more of the history and architecture of the Roman empire.

 Villa Adriana, today is a UNESCO World Heritage Site.

 The villa was a retreat from Rome for Roman Emperor Hadrian during the second and third decades of the 2nd century AD.